 About Our Council

 We’re the Girl Scouts Heart of the Hudson.
-We have the pleasure to serve approximately 28,000 girls and 12,000 adult members who believe in the power of every G.I.R.L.
+We have the pleasure to serve approximately 27,000 girls and 12,000 adult members who believe in the power of every G.I.R.L.
 (Go-getter, Innovator, Risk-taker, Leader)™ to change the world.
-And we’re part of a nation-wide sisterhood with more than 2.7 million members and 59 million alumnae.
+And we’re part of a nation-wide sisterhood - 2.6 million strong—1.8 million girls and 800,000 adults.

 We have girls reaching their fullest potential throughout Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester County.
 Here, they’re a part of a community of girls and women looking to experience new challenges, make friends, serve the community, and discover skills and interests.
 Our girls are discovering what’s important to them, creating adventures, and taking action to make the world a better place!
 Girl Scouts Heart of the Hudson offers every girl a chance to practice a lifetime of leadership, adventure, and success.